epfl-ada/ada-2022-project-souvladaki/README.md

 * Dimitrov, Dimitar, et al. "Visual positions of links and clicks on wikipedia."
 Proceedings of the 25th International Conference Companion on World Wide Web.
 2016.
 * Dimitrov, Dimitar, et al. "What makes a link successful on wikipedia?."
 Proceedings of the 26th International Conference on World Wide Web.
 2017.
 * West, Robert, Joelle Pineau, and Doina Precup.
 "Wikispeedia: An online game for inferring semantic distances between concepts."
 Twenty-First International Joint Conference on Artificial Intelligence.
 2009.
+* Leskovec, Jure.
+"Human wayfinding in information networks."
+In WWW-12.
+2012.